Job Architecture

 Benefits

 Standardizing jobs to a shared architecture, such as Visier's, establishes a consistent view that allows for meaningful comparisons between similar jobs across different departments or organizations.
-This consistency is essential for accurate workforce analysis related to specific jobs or job families, and it is particularly important when utilizing job-specific benchmarks like
+This consistency is essential for accurate workforce analysis related to specific jobs or job families, and it is particularly important when utilizing job-specific benchmarks such as resignation rates or compensation.

 Composition